Images of Sunburn (6)

-If your child has suffered a sunburn, further direct sun exposure should be avoided for a few days.
+If your child has a sunburn, further direct sun exposure should be avoided for a few days.
 Cool water or cool milk soaks may help soothe the affected areas.
-Acetaminophen and ibuprofen can help decrease the redness and pain.
-Applying a greasy cream or ointment may actually make the pain worse by trapping the heat on the skin.
+Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) can help decrease the redness and pain associated with sunburn.
 Make sure to have the child drink lots of fluids.

 Applying a greasy cream or ointment to your child’s sunburn may actually make the pain worse by trapping heat on the skin.

 Do not attempt to break any blisters that may form; you can cover them with gauze, if necessary.
 If any blisters break on their own, a topical antibiotic ointment (eg, Neosporin) can be applied.
 If the skin peels from a sunburn, a moisturizer can help with dry, peeling skin.
 Avoid applying topical products that end in “caine,” such as lidocaine, as they can sometimes further irritate the skin.

 To reduce the risk of skin cancer later in life, it is important to prevent sunburns.
 Have your child:

 - Avoid direct sun in the middle of the day (10 AM to 3 PM).
 Be mindful that snow and water reflect light to the skin.
 Additionally, clouds still let a lot of light through, so your child may still be exposed to ultraviolet light even on cloudy days.

 - Wear a hat with a wide brim.
 A baseball cap does not provide as much protection.